Important gun safety rules

 Their magazines usually hold 10, 20, or 30 rounds of ammunition, although it can be as little as 3 and as high as 100.
 Many states regulate the capacity of the magazine as a way to prevent someone from just spraying lots of bullets in a crime.

 An AK-47 is basically the Russian equivalent of the AR-15.
-It has some design differences but fulfills the same role for shooters.
+It has many design differences but fulfills the same role for shooters.
 The AK-47 was cheap to make and maintain, which was important in the Soviet Union.
-It became very popular in the former Soviet countries and has since spread on the black market to be the weapon of choice for Middle Eastern terrorists, African warlords, etc.
+It became very popular in the former Soviet countries and has since spread on the black market to be the weapon of choice for Middle Eastern terrorists, African warlords, and civilians in many countries.